idia640/presentations/week06/PITCHME.md

 Note:

 Kahneman's premise is that it easier to recognize other people's mistakes than our own.
-Kahneman, himself, references work that is now considered suspect -- but that shouldn't distract from really outstanding work that he and Tversky accomplished together.
+Kahneman, himself, has referenced work that is now considered suspect -- but that shouldn't distract from really outstanding work that he and Tversky accomplished together.

 ---